valntn/nanopore_genomic_tutorial/Walkthrough.md

 From these results, it is  evident how much short read polishing improves the long-read assembly, even after medaka polishing.
 If you have read any release notes on these tools, you might think that medaka should produce much better results.
 This is likely due to the fact that the medaka model provided by nanopore is trained only on E. coli, human genome and yeast.
 Therefore it will only produce the best results for these organisms.

+The contamination can also be assessed from these numbers: the % duplicated (D) shows how many of the SCCGs are present twice. in the flye & medaka assembly, we can see that there are a lot of duplicated SCCGs, while that is not the case afterwards. *This is because after the pilon polishing we actively selected to keep only the one circular large circular sequence, and the duplicated genes came from the contaminations*.

-We can also see that SPAdes produces the most accurate assembly, closely followed by the pilon-polished flye assembly and unicycler.
+We can also see that SPAdes produces the most accurate assembly (highest completeness), closely followed by the pilon-polished flye assembly and unicycler.
 So while it seems that SPAdes wins in terms of accuracy, it is important to keep in mind the contiguity of the assembly - the largest fragment in the SPAdes assembly is 132kb long, while both unicycler and flye assemble the complete chromosome.
+So it seems like a trade-off between a slight decrease in accuracy and a high increase in assembly contiguity.